 Earned Income and AGI Limits

-Earned income and adjusted gross income (AGI) must both be less than:
+The tax year 2016 Earned income and adjusted gross income (AGI) must each be less than:

 |If filing...||Qualifying Children Claimed|